Data-Driven Batch Localization and SLAM Using Koopman Linearization: Experiments and Results

 \subsection{Simulation Results Discussion}

 The results for Simulation 1 and Simulation 2 are shown in \figref{fig:simu-res}.
 We see that MB tends to have the lowest errors for localization and SLAM, whereas RCKL has similar or slightly higher errors.
 This outcome is expected since the models and the noise distributions are perfectly known for MB, whereas the Koopman estimators have learned the model through noisy data.
 However, RCKL has similar or better accuracy compared to MBI, demonstrating the advantages of the data-driven approach.
-In addition, while the model-based estimators, MB and MBI, encounter local minima in both localization and SLAM, RCKL encounters local minima much less frequently.
-This suggests that another potential benefit of reformulating nonlinear estimation problems in a lifted space is improved convergence properties.
+In addition, while the model-based estimators, MB and MBI, encounter local minima in both localization and SLAM, RCKL appears to encounter local minima much less frequently.\footnote{We have verified the optimality of our solutions by running our optimization problems two times: the first time is after following our standard initialization procedure described in Section~\ref{sec:sqp-init-short}, and the second time is after initializing at groundtruth.
+Through this procedure, we can verify that a local minimum has occurred when the first solution (standard initialization) has a higher cost than the second solution (groundtruth initialization).
+Global optimality is harder to verify, but we assume that the groundtruth initialization converges near the global minimum for our considered noise levels.
+Then, a global mimimum has likely occurred when the first and second solution has the same cost.} This suggests that another potential benefit of reformulating nonlinear estimation problems in a lifted space is improved convergence properties.\footnote{We chose not to compare to globally optimal estimation methods because they tend to be prohibitively expensive for even moderately sized problems~\cite{holmes2023semidefinite}.
+If desired, one could attempt to add a global optimality certificate~\cite{safe-and-smooth} to either MB or RCKL.}

 For the other Koopman estimators, we see that UKL-Loc is viable in our environment where a measurement is received from every landmark at every timestep.
 However, UKL-SLAM is not at all viable, and only becomes viable when the constraints are added to yield CKL-SLAM.
 CKL still has higher errors than the model-based estimators, MB and MBI.
 It only become comparable to MB for RCKL, that is, after the reduced process model is employed.